lotusify/MiSide-KappiMod/README.md

 |     Sit unlocker     |   ✅   |
 | Time scale scroller  |   ✅   |

-## Mod installation
+## Mod pack installation

 - Install one of the supported mod loaders

   - [MelonLoader](https://github.com/LavaGang/MelonLoader/releases)

-- Extract the files from the release archive in the game directory
+- Extract the files from the [release](https://github.com/MrSago/MiSide-KappiMod/releases) archive in the game directory

 - Have fun